Plasmapheresis: Medical uses

 After plasma separation, the blood cells are returned to the person undergoing treatment, while the plasma, which contains the antibodies, is first treated and then returned to the patient in traditional plasmapheresis.
 Rarely, other replacement fluids, such as hydroxyethyl starch, may be used in individuals who object to blood transfusion but these are rarely used due to severe side-effects.
 Medication to keep the blood from clotting (an anticoagulant) is given to the patient during the procedure.

 Plasmapheresis is used as a therapy in particular diseases.
 It is an uncommon treatment in the United States, but it is more common in Europe and particularly Japan.

 An important use of plasmapheresis is in the therapy of autoimmune disorders, where the rapid removal of disease-causing autoantibodies from the circulation is required in addition to other medical therapy.
-It is important to note that plasma exchange therapy in and of itself is useful to temper the disease process, while simultaneous medical and immunosuppressive therapy is required for long-term management.
+Plasma exchange therapy in and of itself is useful to temper the disease process, while simultaneous medical and immunosuppressive therapy is required for long-term management.
 Plasma exchange offers the quickest short-term answer to removing harmful autoantibodies; however, the production of autoantibodies by the immune system must also be suppressed, usually by the use of medications such as cyclophosphamide, cyclosporine, mycophenolate mofetil, prednisone, rituximab, or a mixture of these.

 Other uses are the removal of blood proteins where these are overly abundant and cause hyperviscosity syndrome.

 There is weak evidence that therapeutic plasma exchange (TPE) might be of benefit in severe cases of COVID-19.